Pepperi-Addons/addon-testing-framework/cpi-side/addons-utils/my-addon/my-addon.md

 ```

 ## publishing
-To make sure that your addon will be published, you need to add it to the `CPISide` array in the `addon-config.json` file.\
+To make sure that your addon will be published, you need to add it to the `CPISide` array in the `addon-config.json` file.
-Make

 ## debugging
 If you want to debug your addon, you need to replace the `FileName` in the `debugger-config.json` file with the name of your addon file.